(3 votes, average: 5.00 out of 5)

 If it restarts successfully, the installation is complete.

-When copying the SSL files to your Apache server, include the .key file you acquired while generating the CSR code.
+When copying the SSL files to your Apache server, ensure including the .key file that you acquired while generating the CSR code.

 To do so, run the following nano and cp commands: